grafana/alloy/docs/sources/tasks/migrate/from-operator.md

     helm repo update
     ```

 1. Create a Helm release.
 You can name the release anything you like.
-The following command installs a release called `grafana-alloy-metrics` in the `monitoring` namespace.
+The following command installs a release called `alloy-metrics` in the `monitoring` namespace.

     ```shell
-    helm upgrade grafana-alloy-metrics grafana/grafana-alloy -i -n monitoring -f values.yaml --set-file alloy.configMap.content=alloy.river
+    helm upgrade alloy-metrics grafana/alloy -i -n monitoring -f values.yaml --set-file alloy.configMap.content=alloy.alloy
     ```

     This command uses the `--set-file` flag to pass the configuration file as a Helm value so that you can continue to edit it as a regular River file.